 The classrooms, dormitories and dining facilities are housed in St. Anne's College.
 Each student has a private room and shares bath facilities with other students.
 All meals are served in Hall.

-You are responsible for paying The Ohio State University tuition plus a $5731 program fee.
+Students are responsible for paying The Ohio State University tuition plus a $6,833 program fee.
 The program fee includes room, most meals, field trips.
 It does not cover airfare, some meals, and personal expenses.

 Applicants must submit the Office of International Affairs Study Abroad Application online via Buckeyelink